 SPuDS Posted November 7, 2014 Report Posted November 7, 2014 So you then think it is equatable for the Lions to have exclusive rights to potentially over 250 players based on them having 4 or 5 teams in BC while Winnipeg has the rights to 50 players?
 We are not talking about the agreement that allows junior players to be non counter and allowing them to go to TCs.
 We are doing about teams having equal access to players in a draft.
 Its not the lions fault grassroots football is so huge in their province or that they have such a larger population base..

 mbrg Posted November 7, 2014 Report Posted November 7, 2014 Because there is a huge inequity in the distribution of Junior teams in Canada there are is ongoing discussions to incorporate Junior players into the CFL draft giving all teams a chance at the improving talents base in Junior football.
 Can't happen soon enough.
 I completely disagree.
 The CJFL has a very strong working relationship with the CFL, especially in the PFC.
 (Prairie Football Conference) This agreement allows CFL teams to have junior players in their camps without counting against the numbers.
 It also allows for players to practice with the CFL club while continuing to play for their junior club.
 CFL teams are allowed 4 players in this window.
 It is part of their commitment to help develop football players in Canada.
 The CFL teams (especially in the West) financially support the junior clubs.
 Their reward is that they can protect the players that they have invested in, but only if that player doesn't play CIS.
 Once that player plays in the CFL or CIS, he becomes just like any other player, and the special status is removed.
 Without the agreements, it would likely be the death of Junior football in Canada, as most teams would not survive financially without the support of the CFL.
 Running a team on the Prairies is about a quarter million dollar per year program.
 It is true that there are more teams in BC, but historically, they haven't been as talented.
 The PFC teams have won 4 of the last 5 championships, and 15 of the last 20.
 The Riders have been the most successful in having players move from Junior directly to the CFL.
 The majority of former Junior players who go onto the CFL, spend their first couple of years in Junior and then progress to the CIS and are exposed to the draft.
 The CJFL is actually the best choice for most players coming out of high school, as they can play at a high level for 2 years without burning any CIS eligibility.
 Top players in the league get the best college scholarship offers, usually much better than players coming fresh from high school.
 The CJFL is an "age group" league, so unlike the CIS there is no incentives to "red shirt" a player.
 The other role that the CJFL has taken on, is it provides a high level of football for players who may not be well suited to university, or who's school of choice doesn't have a football program.
 Many Rifles are students at RRCC or UofW, in addition to those who are at UofM or have jobs.
 As for Goodrich, he is an outstanding young talent, who puts more time in the gym and training than most pro players do.
 2 years ago, when Goodrich and Carter were both on the Rifles, they were both outstanding.
 Carter was more the Joe Poplawski type of receiver, great hands, good routes, very reliable.
 Goodrich was more of a big play guy (the Milt of the CJFL).
 Faster than anyone else in the CJFL, and once he got into open field it was a touchdown.
 That has continued even though he normally gets double coverage and teams try to bracket him.
 I certainly hope the Bombers sign him and bring him to camp.
 The flashlight of knowledge helps illuminate the darkness of ignorance.
 This post is awesome times a thousand.
 Thanks Jaxon.
-M.O.A.B. and SPuDS 2
+SPuDS and M.O.A.B.
+2

 DR. CFL Posted November 7, 2014 Report Posted November 7, 2014 I didn't say it was the Lions fault.
 I said there needs to be an adjustment in the process where by each team is afforded an opportunity to draft Junior players and remove the territorial protection.
 This is no different than when the territorial protection was removed from CIS players back in the day because of the lack of balance.